knokko/Custom-Items/README.md

 This project is work in progress, so the features are not yet complete.
 However, there are already quite some things that can be achieved.

+# The magic
+#### The textures
+If you are also a programmer, you are probably curious how it is possible to add items with new textures without losing existing textures.
+This plug-in (ab)uses resourcepack predicates for that.
+Resourcepack predicates allow items to have different textures depending on their durability loss and unbreakable flag.
+Custom items are 'unbreakable' items that have 'lost' durability.
+Since such items can't be obtained without commands or plug-ins, it is (usually) not a problem to claim their textures for custom items.
+If you want to see how those resource packs are generated, you can take a look at the (very dirty) code of Editor/src/nl/knokko/customitems/editor/set/ItemSet.java

+#### The stacking of custom items
+Unfortunately, only tools can be unbreakable and lose durability, so it was a bit nasty to let custom items stack.
+I couldn't find a nice way to do it, so the CustomItemsEventHandler listens for InventoryClickEvent to let custom items stack 'manually'...

 # Java projects: